 Supported Artists Scheme

-Applications for our 2023-2024 Supported Artists Scheme are currently closed.
-Please keep an eye on our website and social media for announcements regarding applications for 2024-2025.
+Applications for our 2024-2025 Supported Artists Scheme are now closed.
+Please keep an eye on this page for updates.

 At The Mill Arts Centre, we are passionate about supporting the development of artists and fostering creativity within our community.
 Our Supported Artists Scheme is a vital part of this mission, offering artists the opportunity to develop their creative practice and create new work in collaboration with local communities in Banbury and Bicester.